overtonr/workday-scheduler/README.md

 ## Usage:
 Navigate to the [deployed application](https://overtonr.github.io/workday-scheduler/).
 The current date can be viewed at the top of the screen.
 There is an hour-by-hour breakdown of the day, in which users can input text such as an event or task.
 If the time slot is grey, that means the time has passed, red if it is the present hour, and green if it is in the future.
-Users can also save the input to the local storage so that the input can be saved.
+Users can also save the input to add an item to their hour-by-hour schedule.

 ## Technologies Used:
 * Github